When We Were Young (Dillon Francis and Sultan + Shepard song): Background

 After confirming his new album name and release date, Dillon Francis collaborates with Sultan + Shepard and The Chain Gang of 1974 to launch together his new song on 5 August 2014 named, "When We Were Young".
 Later, Francis announced an EP that features the official remixes of "When We Were Young".

-On 21 October 2014, Francis released the official song video on his YouTube Channel.
-In this video Francis describes himself as a 3-year-old boy, on thdays parties.
+On 21 October 2014, the music video for When We Were Young released on Dillon Francis' YouTube channel.
+The video features Dillon Francis playing a fictional three year old version of himself at a birthday party, with Kamtin Mohager playing a birthday clown.

 The EP remix included 5 songs, and was released on 10 November 2014, and features remixes by Valentino Khan, Vicetone, Pierce Fulton, Juventa, Grandtheft and Zomboy.